 If you’re going through a divorce or child custody case and want to continue taking an active role in your children’s upbringing, what steps should you take?
 First, make sure that you are actively parenting today.
 Illinois courts look to one primary factor in awarding child custody: the best interests of a child.
 If they find that awarding sole custody to the mother would deprive a child of valuable time and input with an emotionally invested father, they are much less likely to take this step.

 Here are a few more factors the courts use in awarding child custody:

 In recent years, the concept of the “friendly parent” has emerged in family law circles.
 This idea holds that courts are much more likely to grant favorable custody rights to the parent who is open to shared parental responsibilities and a continued dialogue with the other parent.
 Parents who are unduly confrontational or resistant to shared responsibilities are increasingly looked upon unfavorably by the courts.

 Overall, courts have gotten much better in recent years at taking a father’s rights into account in child custody proceedings.
 That said, stereotypes about gender roles can still impact a court’s decisions.
 To counteract these forces, it is important to demonstrate your suitability for child custody through your own actions.
 Simply put, being a good father will greatly increase the chances of a favorable outcome in your custody case.

-At M. Scott Gordon & Associates, we skillfully guide fathers in Chicago, Skokie/North Shore, and throughout the surrounding Chicago areas through their child custody proceedings.
+At Gordon & Perlut, LLC, we skillfully guide fathers in Chicago, Skokie/North Shore, and throughout the surrounding Chicago areas through their child custody proceedings.
 To learn more about how we can help you, contact us today for a free phone consultation.